College: BSEE, Cornell University, Ithaca NY (1985-1989)

 About Dr. Krabak

-Dr. Krabak is a sports medicine physician, specializing in running medicine, who focuses on the prevention and treatment of sports-related injuries and on sports performance enhancement in youth and adult recreational to professional athletes.
+Dr. Krabak is a sports medicine physician, specializing in running medicine, who focuses on the prevention, treatment of sports-related injuries, and sports performance enhancement in youth and adult recreational to professional athletes.

 He obtained his undergraduate degree at Cornell University and earned his medical degree from the State University of New York-Buffalo.
 He complete an internship at the Johns Hopkins-Sinai Hospital Internal Medicine program and his PM&R residency at Tufts University where he was chief resident.
 Dr Krabak obtained specialty training in sports medicine at the Mayo Clinic and was a faculty member at Johns Hopkins Medicine prior to joining the University of Washington.